 |Arc'teryx Zeta AR||$525||15 oz.||Performance/hiking||3L Gore-Tex||Yes||No|

 At $525, the Arc’teryx Zeta AR doesn’t have a lot of direct competition, with most hiking-focused shells coming in around half the price or less.
-However, those looking at the Zeta AR should also consider the rest of the Zeta family.
-From this lineup, the Zeta SL (short for “superlight”).
+However, those looking at the Zeta AR should also consider the other option in the Zeta family: the Zeta SL (short for “superlight”).
 As its name suggests, the SL is more of a fastpacking shell with a fitted cut and shorter back length (27.4 in. vs. the AR's 31.5 in) in a lighter-weight package (9.5 oz. for the women’s version).
-It also features Gore’s Paclite Plus technology in a 2-layer build, which is noticeably less bombproof than the 3-layer construction of the AR.
-The FL (“fast and light”) is even more minimalist than the SL, with a scant 7.2-ounce weight, shorter center back length, and thinner 20-denier shell.
-In the end, both the SL and FL make sense for minimalists and ounce-counters (and will save you a significant $226), but the AR is the more complete and protective design.
+It also features Gore’s Paclite Plus technology in a 2-layer build, which is less bombproof than the 3-layer construction of the AR, and storage is more limited with just two standard hand pockets.
+In the end, the SL makes sense for minimalists and ounce-counters (and will save you a significant $226), but the AR is the more complete and protective design for truly harsh conditions.

 Another Arc’teryx jacket to consider is the Beta LT.
 Like the Zeta AR, the Beta LT has a hiking-friendly build with a protective 3-layer Gore-Tex construction with a tricot backer for added comfort, pit zips for dumping heat, and the brand’s typical attention to detail.
-The Beta is a bit more of an all-rounder with a helmet-compatible StormHood, and its hybrid waterproofing (2-layer Gore-Tex with Paclite Plus with 3-layer Gore-Tex in high-wear areas) does an excellent job of sealing out weather.
-The jacket has a shorter cut (30-inch back length compared to the Zeta’s 31.5 in.), features just two hand pockets, and its 40- and 42-denier face fabric isn’t as burly as the 70-denier Zeta AR’s, but we haven’t had any issues after extensive outdoor use (for more, see our in-depth Beta SL Hybrid review).
-In the end, the Zeta is a great and very weather-worthy hiking shell, but if you don't mind a little less coverage, we can’t help but love the Beta’s versatility at a lower cost ($399) and weight (12.3 oz.).
+The Beta is a bit more of an all-rounder with a helmet-compatible StormHood, although it has a shorter cut (27.2 in. back length compared to the Zeta’s 31.5 in.), features just two hand pockets, and its 40-denier face fabric isn’t as burly as the 70-denier Zeta AR’s (for more, see our in-depth Beta LT review).
+In the end, the Zeta is a great and very weather-worthy hiking shell, but if you don't mind a little less coverage and storage, we can’t help but love the Beta’s versatility at a lower cost ($399) and weight (12.3 oz.).

 As we touched on above, the Zeta AR doesn’t have many competitors in its price range, but Patagonia’s Pluma is a similarly premium alternative.
 Right off the bat, we’ll note that the Pluma is more of an alpine-focused, technical piece with Gore’s upgraded Pro waterproofing, harness-compatible pockets, a highly adjustable hood, and an all-in weight of 12.9 ounces for the women’s model.
-It also incorporates Gore’s Microgrid Backer for added comfort and breathability during high-output pursuits, and you get one more pocket at the outer chest.
+It also incorporates Gore’s Microgrid Backer for added comfort and breathability during high-output pursuits.
 However, the Pluma is thinner than the Zeta at 40 denier, crinklier with the Pro shell fabric, offers less storage with four total pockets, and costs an additional $24.
-But for the utmost protection in harsh alpine conditions, the Pluma is a well-built and highly capable option.
+But for the utmost protection in harsh alpine conditions at minimal weight, the Pluma is a well-built and capable option.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!